Grill a cheese and pepperoni pizza quesadilla for the kids when you’re grilling steak or make a pizza quesadilla on the grill for a quick lunch!

 - Pizza Quinoa Stuffed Peppers

-- You can add any pizza fillings you like!
-If you don’t want raw vegetables in your quesadilla, give them a quick saute in a pan to soften before adding as this isn’t on the grill long enough for vegetables to cook.
+- Change them up.
+You can add any pizza fillings you like!
+If you don’t want raw vegetables in your quesadilla, give them a quick sauté in a pan to soften and release moisture.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.